-The Garden is open to the public on the Second Saturday of each month, from 9 a.m. to 12 p.m, weather permitting.
+The Garden is open to the public a few days a month, weather permitting.
 Docents are available to answer questions.
 The Garden may also be visited by groups of 10 or more by making pre-arranged reservation by contacting (760) 839-4000.

 44. Reuben H. Fleet Science Center – San Diego

 Since 1973, the Reuben H. Fleet Science Center (“the Fleet”) has been inspiring minds and bringing hands-on science to the San Diego community.
 At the Fleet, you can create colored shadows, design images with a sand pendulum, examine the vibration of guitar strings and engage with a variety of intriguing scientific phenomena via more than 100 “do touch” exhibits for all ages.
 The Fleet is home to the Heikoff Giant Dome Theater, presenting immersive IMAX films and digital planetarium shows.